gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 There are alternatives to Stripe, like Square and Braintree, and their setup is very similar to Stripe.

 Stripe offers a [hosted checkout](https://stripe.com/docs/payments/checkout) that doesn't require any backend component.
 You can configure products, SKUs, and subscription plans in the [Stripe Dashboard](https://stripe.com/docs/payments/checkout#configure).
 If you're selling a single product or subscription (like an eBook) you can hardcode the product's SKU ID in your Gatsby side.
 If you're selling multiple products, you can use the [Stripe source plugin](https://www.gatsbyjs.org/packages/gatsby-source-stripe/) to retrieve all SKUs at build time.
 If you want your Gatsby site to automatically update, you can use the Stripe webhook event to [trigger a redeploy](https://www.netlify.com/docs/webhooks/) when a new product or SKU is added.

-> **NOTE**: Stripe Checkout is currently in beta.
-You can sign up to receive updates on the [Stripe website](https://stripe.com/docs/payments/checkout).
-In the meantime, if you're looking to build more custom checkout flows, you might need to set up a simple function that your Gatsby project can POST to in order to handle the payment.
-See the ["custom example"](#custom-fully-custom-checkout-flow-requires-backend-component) section below for more details.

 # Setting up a Gatsby site